A Logical View of GNN-Style Computation and the Role of Activation Functions: Conclusion and Open Problems

 Several natural questions remain open.
 Theorem~\ref{thm:relu-vs-trrelu} gives a numerical query on coloured graphs expressible in $\smplang{\relu}$ but not in $\smplang{\step}$.
 Does there exist a boolean such query?
 Also, while some of our positive results are valid over $d$-embeddings in general, Theorem~\ref{thm:eventually-constant-activation-functions} is stated over coloured graphs only.
 Does there similarly exist a ``universal'' activation function for the uneven eventually constant activation functions, on arbitrary $d$-embeddings?

 There are also several directions for further research.
 Of course, the existing body of work on expressiveness of machine learning models is huge, so we focus on directions that directly link to our work presented here.
 For example, how does the expressive power of \mplang with \relu compare to that with other unbounded activation functions?
 Also, even for bounded activation functions (cf.~Remark~\ref{limitremark}), does expressiveness formally shift when considering ``soft'' activation functions such as sigmoid or tanh?
-It is known that these reduce expressiveness in the context of GNNs \cite{Khalife+2025}, but does that carry over to our MPLang setting?

-Finally, we believe numerical logic frameworks for graph embeddings, and methods for them such as those developed in this paper, may be a good starting point to understand expressiveness issues underlying the recent interest in algorithm learning (e.g., \cite{velickovic-cell,nerem}).
+Finally, we believe numerical logic frameworks for graph embeddings, and methods for them such as those developed in this paper, may be a good starting point to understand expressiveness issues underlying the recent interest in algorithm learning (e.g., \cite{velickovic-cell,nerem,Wittig2026}).

 \begin{acks} Barceló is funded by ANID - Millennium Science Initiative Program - Code ICN17002, and also by the National Center for Artificial Intelligence CENIA FB210017, Basal ANID.
-Pakhomenko and Van den Bussche are supported by the Flanders AI Research Program.
+Geerts is supported by FWO project G019222N.
+Pakhomenko and Van den Bussche are supported by the \grantsponsor{FAIR}{Flanders AI Program (FAIR)}{https://www.flandersairesearch.be/en}.
 Lanzinger is supported by the Vienna Science and Technology Fund (WWTF) [10.47379/ICT2201, 10.47379/VRG18013]. \end{acks}